 Stocking Stuffers are my FAVORITE part of gift-giving.
 It’s always so fun to find little somethings that will be that first taste of Christmas morning.
 I’ve written about these the last several years (see this post and this post for more ideas), but here are a few fun things to consider for kids’ stocking stuffers this year…

-4. Chinese Jump Rope/Cat’s Cradle.
+4. CAT’S CRADLE/CHINESE JUMP ROPE.
 We LOVED playing Cat’s Cradle when I was little.
 There are ways to play with your hands and ways to play with your feet.
 We love them all!

-8. Road Tape.
+8. ROAT TAPE.
 This road tape was a HUGE hit with Milo last year.
 It’s as sticky as painter’s tape (which means it won’t damage walls or floors), and you can build your own little racetrack, route, or city.
 I’m already planning to get more this year.
 It always keeps them happy and busy for a while.

-10. Mini Origami Kit.
+10. MINI ORIGAMI KIT.
 This little mini origami kit is a fun project you could do on a cold afternoon or a sick day.
 I love that it comes with lots of easy tutorials!
-Also digging this Fold & Decorate animal origami kit and this fairy crown kit.
+Also digging this fairy crown kit.

-13. Family Book of Card Games.
+13. FAMILY BOOK OF BOARD GAMES.
 This isn’t stocking-sized, but this family book of card games was one of the most popular gifts our family got (from me) last year.
 We put it next to the stocking and gave a little pack of cards to go with it.
 There are a ton of classic game instructions in there (Go Fish, Old Maid), but there are also a lot of others you may or may not have heard of.